ikelaiah/free-pascal-and-lazarus-cookbook/docs/docs/basics/dir-path-filename.md

 end.
 ```

-## Create a directory or chain of directories using UTF8
+## Create a directory or chain of directories with UTF8

-You can use `ForceDirectories` to create directories using UTF8.
+You can use `ForceDirectories` to create directories with UTF8.

 Here is a snippet of creating a sub directory called `demo/胜利` in the program's current directory.